 The customer churn is a metric that shows how many clients your company lost for a specific period.
 In other words, it gives you a perspective about the customers who stopped using your service.

 So how can you delight your customers and build strong relationships?
-Here are some tips that will help you defeat the monster called Churn:
+Here are some tips that will help you engage with clients and encourage retention:

-1.User Experience UX is crucial.
-When downloading an app, you want a simple onboarding process and a user-friendly interface.
+UX is crucial.
+When downloading an app, the user want a simple onboarding process and a user-friendly interface.
 Nothing mоre or less.
 So keep it simple; there are exceptional design agencies out there, so don’t hesitate to ask the experts!

-Conclusion Create an app that you would enjoy using yourself.
+Create an app that you would enjoy using yourself!
 Design an easy and smart onboarding process, engage, and communicate with your clients.
 That way, you will reduce churn, and more importantly, will encourage retention.